 Next, Austin James talks about his journey to break his pattern of being an abuser spouse.
 We encourage you to watch:

 And then Austin gives even more info in this next video.
-He also gives contact info.
-Plus you can see other videos he has posted on You Tube.
+FYI: You can see additional videos he has posted on You Tube.
 It’s definitely worth your time to do so!
 Please watch:

 More Info for the Abusing Spouse:

 Here’s a little additional info about Austin James (featured in the above videos):

 My name is Austin James: best-selling author, former, 30-year abuser, and now – coach/mentor to those looking to escape from their own abusive lifestyle.